Get insider access

 6. Best Casual-Use Headphones For Music

 If you care about your music but don't want to sacrifice features like noise cancelling and portability, consider the Sony WH-1000XM4 Wireless.
-They're Bluetooth headphones, which makes them easier to use when you're out and about, and they have an ANC feature that can block out noise like ambient chit-chat or rumbling engines.
-They have a closed-back design, so they can't create a passive soundstage that feels as wide or open as similarly priced open-back headphones, like the HiFiMan Sundara 2020.
+They're Bluetooth headphones, which makes them easier to use when you're out and about, and they have an active noise cancelling (ANC) feature that can block out noise like ambient chit-chat or rumbling engines.
+Their closed-back design doesn't leak your music, but they can't create a passive soundstage that feels as wide or open as similarly priced open-back headphones, like the HiFiMan Sundara 2020.
 Fortunately, they have a virtual surround sound feature to create a more immersive experience, though you need to use it with a compatible streaming service, like TIDAL.

 They deliver much more low-bass than the open-back HiFiMan, which makes them well-suited for genres like EDM and hip-hop.
 However, it makes vocals and instruments sound muddy and less clear.
-Fortunately, they work with a companion app with a graphic EQ and presets, which can help you find a more neutral mix.
-They're also very comfortable and last 37 hours on a single charge, so they'll last through several full workdays without needing additional power.
+That said, you can use their companion app's graphic EQ and presets to create a sound profile that suits your preferences.
+They're also very comfortable and can last 37 hours on a single charge, so they'll last through several full workdays without needing additional power.
 They also have an integrated microphone, which performs passably well, so you can take calls between tracks while on the go.
-Sadly, the manufacturer has discontinued them, and they can be hard to find, so grab a pair while stocks last.

 See our review